Bias-adjusted spectral clustering in multi-layer stochastic block models: Further simulation study

 and $P_{\ell} = \mathbb{E}A_{\ell}$.
 Let $\lambda_1,...,\lambda_n$ denote the $n$ eigenvalues of the above matrix, dependent on $\rho$.
 We then plot $(\lambda_3-\lambda_4)/\lambda_4$ against $\rho$ in \Cref{fig:simulation_bias} (right).
 This plot demonstrates that when $\rho$ is too small, the diagonal entries (represented by $\tilde{D}_\ell$'s) add a disproportionally large amount of bias that makes it impossible to accurately distinguish between the third and fourth eigenvectors.
 Additionally, the raise in the eigengap in \Cref{fig:simulation_bias} (right) at $\rho = 0.15$ corresponds to when ``SoS'' starts to improve in \Cref{fig:simulation_rho} (orange triangles).
 This means starting at $\rho = 0.15$, the effect of the diagonal bias starts to diminish, and at larger values of $\rho$, the sum of squared adjacency matrices contains accurate information for community estimation (both with and without bias adjustment).
-We report additional results in \Cref{app:additional_simu}, where we visualize the lack concentration in the nodes' degrees in sparse graphs and its effect on the spectral embedding, and also report that the qualitative trends in \Cref{fig:simulation_rho} remain the same when we consider an additional variant of spectral clustering where the eigenvectors are reweighted by its corresponding eigenvalues.
+We report additional results in \Cref{app:additional_simu}, where we report the time needed for each method, visualize the lack of concentration in the nodes' degrees in sparse graphs and its effect on the spectral embedding, and also report that the qualitative trends in \Cref{fig:simulation_rho} remain the same when we either consider the varying-membership setting (described in \Cref{cor:varying_membership}) or an additional variant of spectral clustering where the eigenvectors are reweighted by its corresponding eigenvalues.